Chronic Constipation

 About 25% of you are living with chronic constipation, resulting in many of you walking around feeling backed up, experiencing discomfort and dissatisfaction with your bowel movements or lack thereof.

-The positive news is that constipation is a manageable condition, and it is possible for you to achieve regular and satisfying bowel movements.
+The positive news is that constipation is a manageable condition, and you can achieve regular and satisfying bowel movements.

 What is constipation?